gravitational/teleport/docs/4.3/user-manual.md

 # Teleport User Manual

-This User Manual covers usage of the Teleport client tool, `tsh`.
+This User Manual covers usage of the Teleport client tool, `tsh` and Teleports Web interface.

 In this document you will learn how to:

 * Log into an interactive shell on remote cluster nodes.
 * Copy files to and from cluster nodes.